MDP Planning as Policy Inference: Discussion

-\paragraph{Inference mechanics and why VSMC fits the structure.} Once planning is cast as inference, the remaining question is how to approximate the posterior when the target density is available only through a stochastic estimator.
-The sequential factorization of returns along trajectories makes sequential Monte Carlo a natural fit, and VSMC provides a principled variational objective that leverages multiple particles and resampling to avoid the collapse and under-dispersion typical of single-trajectory variational objectives.
-However, planning introduces additional structure not present in standard state-space models, requiring two key adaptations for correctness and stability: (i) enforcing determinism of particle policies by sampling each state’s action only on first visit, and (ii) coupling transition randomness across particles within a sweep so that particle weights reflect policy differences rather than independent realizations of environment noise.
-The grid-world study isolates both effects: degenerating VSMC to VIS or single-particle VSA produces either high-variance solutions or inferior modes, while removing shared dynamics yields `optimistic' behavior consistent with inferring both policy and dynamics rather than policy alone.
+\paragraph{Inference mechanics.} Once planning is cast as inference with an intractable target density, the sequential structure of returns makes SMC a natural fit, and VSMC provides a principled variational objective.
+Policy inference, however, requires two adaptations: enforcing policy consistency under revisitation (by sampling each state's action only on first visit) and coupling transition randomness across particles within a sweep so that weights reflect policy differences rather than independent simulator noise.

-\paragraph{Relation to control-as-inference and entropy-regularized RL.} The proposed framework sits between control-as-inference and entropy-regularized policy optimization, while differing in what is treated as latent and how stochasticity is interpreted.
-In much of the control-as-inference literature, action/state sequences (or optimality variables attached to trajectories) are inferred, often producing policies whose stochasticity is tied to the variational construction and which can become optimistic when model uncertainty is implicitly absorbed.
-In entropy-regularized RL, stochasticity is typically embedded inside the learned policy and tuned as a single knob that conflates exploration during learning with uncertainty about optimal behavior.
-Here, environment stochasticity is treated as in policy-gradient settings (sampled forward through the simulator), while epistemic uncertainty is represented as posterior uncertainty over deterministic policies.
-The resulting stochastic behavior is therefore not an entropy bonus but a posterior predictive effect, and it persists (or disappears) according to how decisively rewards separate policies.